mikeeq/mbp-fedora/README.md

       systemctl restart NetworkManager
       ```

-- Macbooks with Apple T2 can't boot bootloader from HFS+ formatted ESP - only FAT32.
+- Macbooks with Apple T2 can't boot EFI binaries from HFS+ formatted ESP - only FAT32 (FAT32 have to be labelled as msftdata).

 > workaround applied - HFS+ ESP is reformatted to FAT32 in post-scripts step and labelled as `msftdata`